girst/solvitaire-mirror-of-git.gir.st/README.md

  * DONE: patience: allow taking from 0(foundation)
  * DONE: highlight `from` pile, so users can see at what input stage they are
  * DONE: make piles 0-indexed in klondike as well
- * HOLD: duplicate card ♠A found in tableu: added check at start to monitor this Cannot reproduce, removed check
+ * DONE: duplicate card ♠A found in tableu: added check at start to monitor this Cannot reproduce, removed check
- * HOLD: bugs in spider's t2t()
+ * DONE: bugs in spider's t2t()
          * once segfaulted on large column
          * sometimes doesn't work (ERR when it should be OK) Cannot reproduce